dtatut/amf-implementation/documentation/FCPXML.md

 org.ampas.aces.amf

-In the custom element other custom elements can be define.
+In the metadata/md element a single value or an array of values can be stored.
 See example below

 ### Clip metadata example: